MagnetStreet/web-editor-nextjs/README.md

 - Next.js 14.x with App Router
 - React 18.x
 - TypeScript
+- React hooks for Local state management and Zustand for global state management
 - Material UI — Ready to use Material Design components [check here for the usage](https://mui.com/material-ui/getting-started/usage/)
 - React Hook Form — Performant, flexible and extensible forms with easy-to-use validation
 - Absolute Import and Path Alias — Import components using `@/` prefix
 - ESLint — Find and fix problems in your code, also will **auto sort** your imports
 - Zod for form validations
+- StoryBooks for showcasing component Behaviours
 - Prettier — Format your code consistently
 - Husky & Lint Staged — Run scripts on your staged files before they are committed